Nocturnus

-Nocturnus, currently Nocturnus AD, is an American death metal band formed in Tampa, Florida, in 1987 by the drummer/vocalist Mike Browning (formerly of Morbid Angel).
-They were known for their science-fiction themed lyrics and use of keyboards, both of which were virtually unknown in extreme metal at the time.
-The 1990 debut from the band is considered by some to be the first progressive death metal album.
+Nocturnus, currently Nocturnus AD, is a Florida death metal band formed in Tampa, Florida, in 1987 by the drummer and vocalist Mike Browning (ex–Morbid Angel).

 History

 Formation

-Nocturnus was formed in 1987 by drummer/vocalist Mike Browning following the breakup of his old band Incubus.
-The band was formed by Browning, former Incubus guitarist Gino Marino and former Agent Steel bassist Richard Bateman.
-The band eventually began working on material and added second guitarist Vincent Crowley.
+Nocturnus was formed in 1987 by drummer and vocalist Mike Browning following the breakup of his old band, Incubus.
+The band was formed by Browning, former Incubus guitarist Gino Marino, and former Agent Steel bassist Richard Bateman.
+The band eventually began working on material and added a second guitarist, Vincent Crowley.
 This first lineup recorded one self-titled demo in 1987.
 Crowley quit (going on to form Acheron) and was replaced by then-unknown 18-year-old guitar prodigy Mike Davis, who was also Marino's cousin.
-Bateman quit shortly afterwards to join Nasty Savage.
+Bateman quit shortly afterward to join Nasty Savage.

 Nocturnus added new bassist Jeff Estes and a keyboard player, Louis Panzer, in 1988.
-Panzer's addition made the band unique in the death metal scene and provided the band with an atmosphere that enhanced their increasingly science fiction-themed lyrical content and image.
+Panzer's addition made the band unique in the death metal scene and provided the band with an atmosphere that enhanced their increasingly science fiction–themed lyrical content and image.
 This lineup put out the Science of Horror demo.
-In 1989, Marino quit and was replaced by Davis's long time friend and neighbor Sean McNenney.
-With both Davis and McNenney being highly technical players, their often dueling and very fast guitar solos became another focal point of the band.
+In 1989, Marino quit and was replaced by Davis's long-time friend and neighbor Sean McNenney.
+As both Davis and McNenney were highly technical players, their very fast and often dueling guitar solos became another focal point of the band.

 The Key

 In 1989, thanks in large part to Mike Davis's friendship with Morbid Angel guitarist Trey Azagthoth, the band signed to Earache Records.
-The band recorded their debut album, The Key with Tom Morris, which was released in 1990.
+The band recorded their debut album, The Key, with Tom Morris and released the album in 1990.
 The album, filled with a unique occult-meets-sci-fi concept (a blend of Browning and Davis's influences, respectively), virtuoso guitar pyrotechnics and space-age-ish keyboards, managed to become a death metal hit, spawning tracks such as "Standing In Blood" and "BC/AD (Before Christ/After Death)".
-It has gone on to sell 70,000 copies worldwide.
-It also featured backing vocals by former Mantas/Death and then-Massacre vocalist Kam Lee.
+The album also featured backing vocals by Massacre vocalist Kam Lee.
+70,000 copies have been worldwide.

-During the recording of The Key, Jeff Estes began developing a major drinking problem that negatively affected his bass playing skills, and Mike Davis ended up playing much of the bass on the album.
+During the recording of The Key, Jeff Estes developed an alcohol addiction that negatively affected his bass-playing skills, and Mike Davis ended up playing much of the bass on the album.
 Estes was fired shortly after and was replaced by Jim O'Sullivan.
-With O'Sullivan on board, the band toured for The Key in 1991 in support of Bolt Thrower, and then embarked on the Grindcrusher tour with Morbid Angel, Napalm Death, and Godflesh.
-O'Sullivan ended up not working out and he was fired as soon as the band's tours were over.
+With O'Sullivan on board, the band toured for The Key in 1991 in support of Bolt Thrower before embarking on the Grindcrusher tour with Morbid Angel, Napalm Death, and Godflesh.
+O'Sullivan was fired immediately following the tours.